atoomnetmarc/3D-Sorting-Algorithm-Visualizer/docs/Implementation.md

 ## Milestone 6: Implement Unit Tests for Sorting Algorithms

 - Develop a comprehensive suite of **unit tests** for all sorting algorithms.
+- **Add metadata flags** to each algorithm module to describe its properties:
+  - `isSlow`: whether the algorithm is slow on large inputs (e.g., quadratic time)
+  - `nonNegativeOnly`: whether the algorithm only supports non-negative inputs
+  - `supportsEmpty`: whether the algorithm supports empty arrays
+- The **test suite dynamically reads these metadata flags** to:
+  - Skip large array tests for slow algorithms
+  - Skip negative number tests for algorithms that don't support negatives
+  - Skip empty array tests for algorithms that don't support empty inputs
+- This makes the test suite **universal and self-configuring**, without hardcoded algorithm lists.
 - Tests should:
   - **Run each async generator to completion** on various input arrays.
   - **Verify the array is sorted in ascending order** after sorting completes.